ashdavies/talks/2025/06/beyond-the-ui/beyond-the-ui.md

 # Declarative UI Framework
 ### Compose UI

-^ Focuses more on the what than the how, layout is a stateful declaration
+^ Focuses more on the "what" than the "how"

+^ Layout is a stateful declaration

 ^ Antithesis of imperative usage, listeners and adding or removing views